Deploy Infinispan for HA with the Infinispan Operator

 This guide assumes two OpenShift clusters named Site-A and Site-B.

-This is a building block following the concepts described in the Concepts for active-passive deployments guide.
+This is a building block following the concepts described in the Concepts for multi-site deployments guide.
 See the Multi-site deployments guide for an overview.

 Architecture